 across the whole of the city of Edinburgh”

 – Joanna Cherry QC, MP for Edinburgh South West

 We’re a small organisation doing big things.
-ESUB is run by a group of core volunteers, with the crucial support of a wider volunteer team.
+ESUB is run by a group of core volunteers and one employee, with the crucial support of a wider volunteer team.

 Our charity number (SCIO) is SC047524.
 Please click here to find our contact details.

 We aim to promote pride, dignity and self-esteem in children from families experiencing financial hardship in Edinburgh.

 By providing good-quality school uniform and other important clothing and equipment, children living in poverty can attend school without stigma.

 We hope our uniform packs can help improve children’s attendance, self-esteem and ability to engage with education, rather than worrying about not fitting in with their peers, or being inappropriately dressed for the weather.